k8hertweck/HertweckLabSOPs/MLphylogenetics.md

 >`raxml -f a -# 1000 -n XXX -o OUTGROUP -m GTRGAMMA -x RANDOM# -s XXX.phy -p RANDOM#`

+>Several files are output from this analysis.
+The most important are:
+>>RAxML_info.XXX (specifies the parameters used to run the analysis, also describes the input data)
+>>RAxML_bipartitions.XXX (the highest scoring likelihood tree with bootstrap support values annotated on branches, newick format)

 ##[phyml](http://www.atgc-montpellier.fr/phyml/binaries.php)
 >program installed as `phyml` in path